elizafairlady/ish/docs/language.md

 classify 0               # :zero
 ```

 In command position, if a variable holds a function value, it is called with the provided arguments.
-In expression position (e.g., `x = f`), the function value is returned without calling it, allowing functions to be passed as values.
+In expression position (e.g., `x = f`), the function value itself is returned, allowing functions to be passed as values.

 **All functions are first-class values.** Named functions defined with `fn name do...end` can be passed as values in expression position, just like lambdas and fn expressions: